-You don’t need much of a green thumb to grow cannabis as long as you have the right conditions; some light, some water.
+You don’t need much of a green thumb to grow cannabis if you have the right conditions; some light, some water.

-The marijuana seeds we are sold at the local dispensary or seed store (where it’s sold legally of course) are the products of years of cross-pollination and controlled cultivation.
+The marijuana seeds we sell at the local dispensary or seed store (where it’s sold legally) are the products of years of cross-pollination and controlled cultivation.
 But what is wild cannabis like, and where is it grown?

-In this article, we will take a journey all over the world to discover the varying strains, climates, and regions of our favorite magical plant.
+In this article, we will journey worldwide to discover our favorite magical plant’s varying strains, different climates, and regions.

 The complicated history of cannabis goes back thousands of years and touches almost every continent.
 Its powerful impact on us has allowed it to pass from culture to culture.